Deformations of the connected sum of Gorenstein algebras: Filtered deformations

-For a given surjection we consider the local Hilbert functor $\Hilb_{[B]}$, defined in Remark \ref{rmk-loc-hilb}.
+\end{twr} As the most technical part of this section the proof of the Theorem \ref{+obs} is delegated to a separate Subsection \ref{proof+}.
+0.2 cm \begin{stwr} If $(T^1_{B})_{\geq 0}$ is finitely dimensional, then $\Def^{\geq 0}(B)$ admits a semi-universal family.
+Moreover, if the group of non-negative infinitesimal automorphisms $(T^0_B)_{\geq 0}$ vanishes, then $\Def^{\geq 0}(B)$ is prorepresentable. \end{stwr} \begin{proof} The first part of the statement is a direct consequence of Theorem \ref{+obs}, together with Theorem \ref{schless-twr}.
+For the second part, it is the classical result on prorepresentability \cite[Theorem 2.6.1]{sernesi_Deformations_of_algebraic_schemes} applied to the equivariant functor $\Def^0(\tilde B/\kk[t^{-1}])$, while keeping in mind that we are only concerned with $\G_m$-equivariant deformations. \end{proof} As $B$ is a graded algebra of finite type, there is an equivariant surjection we consider the local Hilbert functor $\Hilb_{[B]}$, Definition~\ref{rmk-loc-hilb}.
 It is prorepresentable, when the "big" functor $\Hilb(\A^n)$ is representable.
 That is when the tangent space is finitely dimensional \cite[Corollary 3.2.2]{sernesi_Deformations_of_algebraic_schemes}.
-We take $X$ to have a $\G_m$-action inherited from $\Hilb(\A^n)$ by being a fixed point on $\Hilb(\A^n)$.
-We remark that $\G_m$-action on the Hilbert scheme is inherited from the diagonal $\G_m$-action on $\A^n$.
-We look at the Białynicki-Birula cell $\Hilb^{\geq 0}(\A^n)$, and then we restrict it to the local functor $\Hilb^{\geq 0}_{[B]}$, for a reference for the Białynicki-Birula see \cite{ABB_JJLS}. \begin{lem} There is a natural smooth transformation $\Hilb^{\geq 0}_{[B]} \to \Def^{\geq 0}(B)$. \end{lem} \begin{proof} As this is a map between good deformation functors, by Theorem \ref{fantechi-manetti}, it suffices to check that we get a surjection on tangent spaces and an injection on obstructions.
-By the presentation of $T^1_{B}$-module \cite[Proposition 3.10]{hardef}, as a quotient of the tangent space to the Hilbert scheme, we get the surjection.
+We look at the functor of filtered deformations $\Hilb_{[B]}^{\geq 0}$, it can be defined by taking the Białynicki-Birula decomposition of $\Hilb_d(\A^n)$ and take the deformation functor associated to completed local ring at the point associated to the algebra $B$.
+This is also isomorphic to $\Def^{\geq 0}(X\subset \A^n)$, see Remark \ref{rmk-pairs-filt}. \begin{lem} There is a natural smooth morphism of good deformation functors ${\Hilb^{\geq 0}_{[B]} \to \Def^{\geq 0}(B)}$. \end{lem} \begin{proof} The map is given by forgetting the embedding of $X$ into $\A^n$.
+As this is a map between good deformation functors, by Theorem \ref{fantechi-manetti}, it suffices to check that we get a surjection on tangent spaces and an injection on obstructions.
+By the presentation of $T^1_{B}$-module \cite[Proposition~3.10]{hardef}, as a quotient of the tangent space to the Hilbert scheme, we get the surjection.
 As an obstruction space for $\Hilb^{\geq 0}_{[B]}$ we can take $(T^2_B)_{\geq 0}$, see \cite[Theorem~4.2]{JJ-elementry}.
 Then the induced map of obstructions is an isomorphism.
-As a consequence, the map of filtered deformations is smooth as claimed. \end{proof} Let $\Def^0(B)$ denote the functor of $\G_m$-equivariant deformations of $B$.
+As a consequence, the map of filtered deformations is smooth as claimed. \end{proof} For $B$ a graded algebra, let $\Def^0(B)$ denote the functor of $\G_m$-equivariant deformations of $B$.